DanSimon/scalene/ideas.md

 a per-request context or at the very least include a context along with the request.

+### Making it work

+In order to make the above work, we need to create a worker-local object registry.
+Basically the `Memcached()` function would require an implicit handle to the registry, and use it to get/create the actual connection.

+The registry itself would be untyped, and access would require typing guards as well as lifecycle management, so we don't accidently leave things in the registry.

+We could also allow the user to determine how they want the connection pooled.
+They could do one-per-request, one-per-wonnection, one-per-worker.

 ## Going through Worker

 Let's figure out what we need and what we don't.